-These easy healthy vegetable recipes for fall are cozy and comforting, everything savory pot pies to cozy vegetable bakes.
+These easy, healthy vegetable recipes are cozy and comforting, and include everything from savory pot pies to curries to cozy vegetable bakes.

 This vegan pot pie is one of our most beloved recipes!
 Earthy potatoes and peppers are slathered in a creamy sauce, along with fried shallots and white beans.
 And on top, a flaky sage vegan pie crust that you’d never believe has no butter (our secret: coconut oil).
 It’s truly a masterpiece.
 (Vegetarian, Vegan)